 It was a fun and creative way to help students visualize how our planet is built from the inside out!

-9 days ago, Blind High School
+about 1 month ago, Blind High School

 X-large green sphere, large yellow sphere, medium orange sphere, small red sphere